scorpiodiagrams/fdg/wiki/chapter011.md

 ----
 ### Footnotes

+#FootnoteRef(1) The quote is from Pais [12], p.
+131.
+#FootnoteRef(2) Points in spacetime are often called /events/.
+#FootnoteRef(3) Here the length is independent of the spacetime point specified by $u$.
+In General Relativity we find that the metric, and thus the length function needs to vary with the point in spacetime.
+#FootnoteRef(4) Incrementally, $\xi = \xi^0 \partial / {\partial ct} + \xi^1 \partial /{\partial x} + \xi^2 \partial / {\partial y} + \xi^3 \partial / {\partial z}$.
+The length of this vector, using the Minkowski metric (see equation 10.11), is the Lorentz interval, the right-hand side of equation (11.22).
+#FootnoteRef(5) See, for instance, Mermin, "Space and Time in Special Relativity."
 #FootnoteRef(6) The procedure =make-SR-coordinates= labels the given coordinates with the given frame.
 The procedures that manipulate coordinates, such as =(point ancestor-frame)=, check that the coordinates they are given are in the appropriate frame.
 This error checking makes it easier to debug relativity procedures.

-#FootnoteRef(5) See, for instance, Mermin, "Space and Time in Special Relativity."

-#FootnoteRef(4) Incrementally, $\xi = \xi^0 \partial / {\partial ct} + \xi^1 \partial /
-{\partial x} + \xi^2 \partial / {\partial y} + \xi^3 \partial / {\partial z}$.
-The length of this vector, using the Minkowski metric (see equation 10.11), is the Lorentz interval, the right-hand side of equation (11.22).

-#FootnoteRef(3) Here the length is independent of the spacetime point specified by $u$.
-In General Relativity we find that the metric, and thus the length function needs to vary with the point in spacetime.

-#FootnoteRef(2) Points in spacetime are often called /events/.

-#FootnoteRef(1) The quote is from Pais [12], p.
-131.
+#FootnoteEnd